-TRAILS ARE OPEN BUT WITH LIMITATIONS
+TRAILS ARE OPEN

 If you find that the trail needs repair or any other attention, please contact us with the details on the “Contact Us” link on our website and we will action the request as soon as possible.

 While as an individual you are permitted to travel across Crown & MTO Land, please note that you are not covered by OFATV third party insurance until the Government land agreements are signed.
 Johnstown ATV Club is working diligently to secure official signed permission from Government agencies for club trail use.
 Insurance claims on Crown & MTO properties will have to be supported by private user insurance.
 Privately owned land which Johnstown ATV Club trails cross are covered by OFATV third party insurance.

 The majority of the large variety of recreational activities occurring within Limerick Forest is associated with its many trails and roads.
 The “mapped” trail network within Limerick Forest consists of approximately 180 km of trails ranging in size from “single track” to emergency access roads suitable for full-sized vehicles.
 In addition, approximately 30 km of “groomed” snowmobile trails are maintained by the Leeds & Grenville Snowmobile Association.
 A number of information kiosks have been installed at various locations throughout Limerick Forest.
 Mosaics of air photos and trail maps, 911 locations, parking areas and public service announcements may be found on these kiosks.